New Segments Of Mexico Border Wall ‘Will Fail’ According To Engineering Report

 “When extreme flow events, laden with sediment and debris, completely undermine the foundation of the fence and create a flow path under the fence or cause a segment of the fence to topple into the river, unpredictable and damaging hydraulics will occur.”

 Occasional flooding isn’t the only challenge ahead for the structure, however.
-Because it was built close to the river on the silty bank, it will require constant maintenance to fight erosion.
+Because it was constructed close to the Rio Grande on the silty bank, it will require constant maintenance to fight erosion.
 For this reason, the federal government usually builds its wall segments miles inland from the river.

 Another study concluded that in addition to the person issues, there were wide gaps and large cracks in the concrete, likely due to substandard construction practices.

-Fisher Sand and Gravel has issued a maintenance plan, but Tompkins says that it is inadequate and won’t stem the issues that the wall faces.
+Fisher Sand and Gravel has issued a maintenance plan, but Tompkins said that it is inadequate and won’t stop the issues that the project faces.